‘Bamboo is sort of grass.”

 Low in calories

-Another score for this super food!
-One serving of bamboo shoots contains only half a gram fat and 13 calories but 2 grams of protein.
+Another score for this superfood!
+One serving of bamboo shoots contain only half a gram fat and 13 calories but 2 grams of protein.

 Excellent source of minerals